amphp/amp/README.md

 ## Requirements

-This package requires PHP 8.1+, no extensions required!
+This package requires PHP 8.1 or later.
+No extensions required!

 <small>